 About Tanisha Rose Ripp

 You may have found your way here through a difficult time in your life and need support.
-Don’t’ worry, you’ve come to the right place.
+You’ve come to the right place.

 Get in touch today to start one of the most meaningful internal journeys you'll ever have.

 Art Therapy is similar to talking psychotherapy, except with the added benefits of using art materials to express, process and understand your emotions, issues and sense of self.
-Clients do not need to always to make art in sessions and do not need to have any experience with art making.
+Clients do not need to make art in every session and do not need any experience with art making.